fecjanky/iot_sc_tutorial/README.md

-= Prerequisites
+# Prerequisites for development

 - node (Node.Js)
 - npm (Node pacakge manager)
 - mongodb
+- nodemon (optional)
+- docker.io (optional)

-= Installation steps
+# Installation & launch steps for development

+- Clone the repository, and `cd` into the checkout directory

-pushd webui && npm install && popd
+- Execute ``` cd webui && npm install && cd -``` : for installing node package dependencies
-./install_geth && ./init_geth

-= Starting everything

-- ./start_geth (in the geth console also start mining by 'miner.start(1)')
-- ./webui/scripts/start_db.sh (might have to kill the default mongod until the script is updated the use a different port)
-- ./node webui/main.js

-= TODO
+- Execute `./install_geth` for installing GoEthereum

+- Execute `./init_geth [<password>]` for initializing the etherum node, this command fill create an account that will prefilled, user will be promted for password if not supplied, else the argument will be used as password

+- Execute `./start_geth --mine [--miner.threads <Miner trheads>] &`  will start geth with mining enabled

+- Execute `./webui/scripts/start_db.sh` to start the db

+- Execute `./node webui/main.js` or `./nodemon webui/main.js` to start the web UI

+- Alternatively use : `./start.sh` , which is the default command for the docker image (wraps all above commands in a single launcher)

+# Build & run the docker image

+To build the docker image, the password for the prefill account has to be supplied as the `build-arg`, example:
+- `docker build -t iot_sc_tutorial:v0.7 --build-arg GENESIS_PASSWORD=abcd .` will create the docker image `iot_sc_tutorial:v0.7`

+- To run the image use `docker run iot_sc_tutorial:v0.7 -e "MINER_THREADS=2"` will start the image, but overriding the default for `MINER_THREADS` environment variable to 2 - the latter env override is optional

+- Use `docker ps` , `docker stop` & `docker start` to manipulate the state of the docker container

+# TODOs
+- create a list of accounts
-- solve prefill accounts
+- prefill accounts for created users